A 'nonsense idea' but is Super League still possible without English clubs?

 All eyes on European Court of Justice

-A 12-team Super league, featuring six Premier League clubs, was announced last year but all of the sides involved, except for Juventus, Real Madrid and Barcelona, pulled out after widespread protests from fans, politicians and governing bodies.
+A 12-team European Super league, featuring six Premier League clubs, was announced last year but all of the sides involved, except for Juventus, Real Madrid and Barcelona, pulled out after widespread protests from fans, politicians and governing bodies.

 Those three sides still in favour have taken the matter to the courts and the case is set to go to the European Court of Justice for a ruling on whether Uefa's control of European football constitutes a monopoly, in breach of competition law.